yanghuafang/map-pose-former/docs/ROADMAP.md

 **M2a — real map, synthetic detections.** Reuse the existing error model on the real map.
 This proves `prepare_nuscenes.py`, the geographic split and the CAN egomotion, and it tests M1's prediction that nuScenes' class set costs 2.3× worse longitudinal error.
-No mapper, no 700 GB of images, and on its own it answers "does this backend work on a real map?".
+No mapper and no imagery — 1.6 GB of map and poses — and on its own it answers "does this backend work on a real map?".

 **M2b — real detections.** Then, and only then, swap in a pretrained mapper's output.
 Because M2a exists, the sim-to-real gap becomes a *measured delta*